 The ASPCA reports nothing about Cosmos with regards to toxicity in dogs or cats.
 But of course, eating a large amount of anything outside their normal diet could potentially cause an upset stomach.
 If your dog suffers from any vomiting or diarrhea, then it may be best to contact a veterinarian just in case.

 While eating the Cosmos plant in small amounts shouldn’t cause any issues, its consumption must not be encouraged.
 There could be other plants in the garden that, if eaten, have the potential to cause more serious side effects.

 If you know that your dog has eaten a Cosmos plant, and then they become unwell, it could just be a coincidence.
 Your pup could have developed another illness or perhaps eaten something else that you were unaware of, causing their symptoms of ill health.
 The Cosmos plant is probably not the underlying reason for an illness unless it was a considerable amount that was consumed.

-If you’ve caught Fido munching on some flowers, there’s a few steps you’ll need to take in order to ensure there’s minimal opportunity for health impacts to your pup.
+If you’ve caught Fido munching on some flowers, there are a few steps you’ll need to take in order to ensure there’s minimal opportunity for health impacts on your pup.
 Let’s take a look at these steps in detail.

 Step #1: Remove Access To The Plant

 Remove your dog from the area to stop them from eating more.
 While eating Cosmos shouldn’t cause any issues, you should discourage it, as it may lead to an unwanted plant-eating habit.

 Step #2: Ensure No Other Plants Were Eaten